Dee68/milestone_project3/README.md

 - The code for linking to the Google Spreadsheet and manipulating it was taken and adapted from the Code Institute Love Sandwiches tutorial
 - The welcome message on the start of the programm was adapted from [ASCII Art generator](https://fsymbols.com/generators/carty/)
 - The word_wrap function for animating the text was adapted from [Animated text tutorial](https://www.youtube.com/watch?v=2h8e0tXHfk0)
+- The bank card and bank note images from [emoji](https://getemoji.com/)

 ## ACKNOWLEDGEMENTS
-- My mentor for his constructive criticism, his encouragement and inspiring feedbacks.
+- My mentor for his extraordinary insight,constructive criticism, encouragement and continuos useful feedback.
 - My code institute facilitator Irene Neveile for keeping up with my schedules.
-- My collegues for their useful suggestions
+- Friends and collegues that helped in testing the application.